 Tanzania Safaris Zanzibar Travel Holidays offers as travel consultants different types of Tanzania Mountain Climbing.

-NOTE: Please contact us for the special rate when you are one person who is going on trekking.
+NOTE: Please contact us for the special rate when you have one person who are going on trekking.

 Extra day will be 250$ per person.

 The Machame route is our most successful and popular hiking route on Mt.
 Kilimanjaro, mainly as a result of the following two important factors: